unknown003/MultiverseRestServices/README.md

     1,
     2,
     5
 ]

-URL  for getting all families is
+URL  for getting all families
 Method:  GET
 -------------------------------------------------------------------
 .../families/all